Subscribe

 What factors influence whether families with young children choose to live in cities?

-According to an Illinois Institute of Design study commissioned by CEOs for Cities that interviewed families living with young children in cities, three factors are key: schools, space and safety.
-In each case, families living in cities report creatively tapping city assets to make city living kid-friendly: using the cities creative and cultural resources to enrich educational opportunities, making parks, playgrounds and public spaces compensate for small or non-existent private yards, and relying on neighborhood networks to create the “eyes on the street” that enhance personal safety for kids and adults alike.
+According to a Illinois Institute of Design studycommissioned by CEOs for Cities that interviewed families living with young children in cities, three factors are key: schools, space and safety.
+In each case, families living in cities report creatively tapping city assets to make city living kid-friendly: using the cities creative and cultural resources to enrich educaitonal opportunities, tapping parks, playgrounds and public spaces to compensate for small or no private yards, and relying on neighborhood networks to create the “eyes on the street” that enhance personal safety for kids and adults alike.

 Are young people with children actually staying in cities?

 Some anecdotal evidence suggests that young families with children are increasingly choosing to remain in urban centers.
-For the past two decades, Portland has been one of the nation’s leaders in attracting talented young adults, and they have disproportionately settled in the region’s close-in urban neighborhooods—within three miles of the center of the central business district.
-But after shrinking by more than 8,000 students in the 1990s, enrollments in the city’s K-12 schools have increased by more than 5,000 in five years, confounding projections that forecast further declines.
-The city is now coping with crowded schools in many of the neighborhoods that have attracted the most young adults.
+For the past two decades, Portland has been one of the nation’s leaders in attracting talented young adults, and they have disproportionately settled in the region’s close-in urban neighborhooods—within three miles of the center of the central business district. <Link to YNR Portland>.